SCHOOL OF CREATIVE INTEGRATION

 Will begin at 12pm

-This one-one-one mentorship with Robin Richardson includes line-edits and overall notes on your manuscript, along with extensive guidance with regards to navigating the world of publishing, promoting, and funding.
+This month-long mentorship with Robin Richardson includes line-edits and overall notes on your manuscript, along with extensive guidance with regards to navigating the world of publishing, promoting, and funding.

 Though the timing for this service is not fixed, the offer is limited to four email exchanges, and one phone call or in-person meeting.